nirmalpol/ECE1512_2022W_ProjectRepo_NirmalPol/Final Project A/README.md

 ## Main Notebook Files
 ### MNIST1D.ipynb
 This notebook contains many sections that must be run from top to bottom to get proper outputs that are already visible.
-Note that the results you may receive might be slightly different due to the generation of random masks for the attribution methods
+Note that the results you may receive might be slightly different due to the generation of random masks for the attribution methods.
 The following are the most relevant sections that were used to answer questions in the report:
 #### TASK 1 Q1 - Model Creation
 - This section outlines the creation of the CNN model for MNIST-1D
 #### TASK 1 Q2 - Training the model